AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 -   LocalClock - the playback is set to Tap Tempo mode and all other speed settings are ignored.
 Using Key Profiles you can assign one of the playback buttons to <Keys.SoftKey>Tap Tempo</Keys.SoftKey> mode, and then set the effect speed by tapping the button.
 Effects will synchronise to the tap.

-There is also a <strong>Rate Grand Master</strong> which, if used, proportionally controls the speed of any effect or chase (whether or not they have a BPM or rate master assigned).
+There is also a **Rate Grand Master** which, if used, proportionally controls the speed of any effect or chase (whether or not they have a BPM or rate master assigned).

 To use Speed or Size Masters you will need to assign some handles on the console to act as the Master faders:

 1. Press <Keys.HardKey>Record</Keys.HardKey>.
 2. Press <Keys.SoftKey>Create Master</Keys.SoftKey>.
 3. From the softkeys select the type of master you want to create.

-4. Press the <strong>Select</strong> button of the handle you want to be the master.
+4. Press the **Select** button of the handle you want to be the master.

 -	On Pearl Expert or Tiger Touch 1, press <Keys.HardKey>Avo</Keys.HardKey> and <Keys.HardKey>Disk</Keys.HardKey> together to switch the console to System mode and select <Keys.SoftKey>Assign Masters</Keys.SoftKey>.